 High priority, as failure to address this issue could lead to loss of rights for applicants who are entitled to them.

-Exposure draft is anticipated when legislative drafting is complete, currently aiming for 2018.
+Exposure draft is anticipated when legislative drafting is complete, currently aiming for winter 2018.